catherinedevlin/ipython-sql/doc/compose.md

 OR Name LIKE '%metal%'
 ```

-Now, join genres a tracks so we only get Rock and Metal tracks.
+Now, join genres and tracks, so we only get Rock and Metal tracks.

-Note that we are using `--with`; this will retrieve previously saved queries, and preprend them (using CTEs), then, we `--save` in `track_fav` .
+Note that we are using `--with`; this will retrieve previously saved queries, and preprend them (using CTEs), then, we save the query in `track_fav` .

 ```{code-cell} ipython3
 %%sql --with genres_fav --with tracks_with_info --save track_fav